 Aida is more of a café and patisserie-confectionery, reflecting the company’s origins as a purveyor of fine sweetened delights back in the early 20th century.

-The chain celebrated its 110th anniversary in 2023: its founder (Josef Prousek) started out with small premises in 1913 before expanding production to later become the Chocolaterie u.
+The chain actually celebrated its 110th anniversary not so long ago: its founder (Josef Prousek) started out with small premises in 1913 before expanding production to later become the Chocolaterie u.
 Gross-Konditorei AIDA.

 (The location of the Aida branch on Stephansplatz in the centre as the building used to look around 1900.
 Photographed by August Stauda; Wien Museum Inv.-Nr.
 51951/26; excerpt reproduced with permission under the terms of the CC0 licence)

-The company’s foundations in the world of pastries and sweet slices of joy is a good thing if you’re into cake with a side order of coffee, rather than coffee with a side order of cake.
+The chain’s foundations in the world of pastries and sweet slices of joy is a decidely good thing if you’re into cake with a side order of coffee, rather than coffee with a side order of cake.
 (My wife assures me the selection is excellent.)

 Inside an Aida, you won’t find dark niches with upholstered furniture and marble tables.
 Instead, the locations tend to have a retro feel to them reminiscent of the 50s, 60s, or 70s, with plastic and glass dominating.